JoshLaoO/The-Sweet-Spot/docs/business.md

 ## List all businesses

-To view a list containing all businesses execute this endpoint in FastAPI, it will return the following:
+To view a list containing all businesses execute this endpoint in FastAPI, a successful response will return the following:

 output: